alfatm/fancy-crates/README.md

 ## Version Requirements

-Elder Crates uses [Cargo's version requirement syntax](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).
+Fancy Crates uses [Cargo's version requirement syntax](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).
 A dependency is considered **up-to-date** if the latest stable version satisfies the specified range.

 ### Exact vs Range Versions

-Elder Crates distinguishes between **exact versions** and **range versions**:
+Fancy Crates distinguishes between **exact versions** and **range versions**:

 - **Exact versions** (`1.2.3`, `0.5.0`) — compared directly against latest.
 If you specify `1.2.3` and latest is `1.2.4`, you'll see 🟨 patch-behind.
 - **Short/range versions** (`1`, `1.2`, `^1.2.3`, `~1.2.3`) — evaluated as ranges.
 If you specify `1` and latest is `1.9.0`, you'll see ✅ latest because `1.9.0` satisfies `>=1.0.0, <2.0.0`.